probabl-ai/skore/sphinx/user_guide/automatic_diagnostic.rst

 ^^^^^^^^^^^^^^

-When one class dominates the dataset, a model can achieve high accuracy simply by predicting the majority class.
+When one class dominates the dataset, a model can achieve high accuracy simply by constantly predicting the majority class.
 Accuracy alone becomes a misleading performance indicator, and the model may fail to detect the minority class entirely.

 How to reduce the risk